-Ravens are the largest members of the Corvidae family.
+The ravens are the largest members of the corvidae family.
 These birds live in the far North and along the Rocky Mountains into Mexico.
-Ravens are a respected bird and their image can be found on wooden totem poles, carvings made from wood and from the tusk of walruses and on native paintings.
+The ravens are a respected bird and their image can be found on wooden totem poles, carvings made from wood and from the tusk of walruses and on native paintings.
 They are known for their unique calls and many different voices.
-These birds can often be heard before being seen as the make sounds with their large wings swooshing through the air, as they fly above the treetops.
+These birds can often be heard before being seen as they make a swooshing sound with their large wings as they fly above the treetops.